 Key Largo also has a much more intimate feel than Key West.
 This smaller, laid-back community feels homier than the bustling city of Key West.
 That’s not to say you won’t cross paths with familiar faces over and over in Key West, but in Key Largo, you’ll feel like you’ve come to a community rather than a tourist destination.

 For that reason, Key Largo is the ideal destination for families on vacation who want to enjoy water sports without the rowdiness typical for Key West.
 You might prefer to spend more time in Key Largo if your kids are a little older or more experienced with things like snorkeling or water sports.

 2. Dive Shops Versus Dive Bars

-Both Key West and Key Largo are excellent destinations for aquatic activities.
+Both Key Largo and Key West are excellent destinations for aquatic activities.
 You’ll find ocean kayaking, scuba diving, snorkeling, swimming, fishing charters, and jet skiing abound in both locations.
-But take note: Key Largo has more dive shops while Key West has more dive bars.
+But take note: Key Largo has more dive shops for your scuba diving equipment while Key West has more dive bars to relax.

 In other words, Key West has an exciting social scene, while Key Largo is more for outdoor activities.
-Key Largo has some incredible bars -- head to Sharkey’s Pub and Galley Restaurant or the Caribbean Club where Humphrey Bogart and Lauren Bacall shot a film called Key Largo.
-But the number of bars in Key West is significantly larger.
+Key Largo has some incredible bars — head to Sharkey’s Pub and Galley Restaurant or the Caribbean Club where Humphrey Bogart and Lauren Bacall shot a film called Key Largo.
+But Key West has significantly more bars.
 Some of the top bars in Key West include Sloppy Joe’s, the Green Parrot, Captain Tony’s Saloon, and the city’s only clothing optional bar, the Garden of Eden.

 3. Incredible Fishing Spots Versus More Limited Fishing Allowed